A novel class of energy-preserving Runge-Kutta methods for the Korteweg-de Vries equation: High-order energy-preserving schemes based on the QAV reformulation

 \section{High-order energy-preserving schemes based on the QAV reformulation}

+Traditionally, it is challenging to develop energy-preserving numerical approximation by using RK method directly.
 In this section, we derive general RK methods in time for the QAV reformulated system \eqref{QAVsystem}.
 Among them, a class of RK methods that satisfies the symplectic condition is rigorously proved to preserve the original energy conservation law exactly.
-Thus we propose a new class of high-order energy-preserving methods for the KdV equation based on its QAV reformulation.
+Thus we propose a new class of high-order energy-preserving RK methods for the KdV equation based on its QAV reformulation.

 Let $\Delta t$ be a time step size and set $t_n = n \Delta t$ for $0 \leq n \leq N_t$ with $T = N_t \Delta t$.
 Let $u^n$ denote the numerical approximation to $u(\cdot, t)$ at $t = t_n$ for any function $u$.
 We now apply an $s$-stage RK method to the QAV system \eqref{QAVsystem}, then the QAV-RK scheme reads \begin{scm}[$s$-stage QAV-RK Method] Let $a_{ij}$, $b_i$, $c_i$ $(i,j = 1,\cdots,s)$ be a set of RK coefficients.
 For given $(u^n, q^n)$, the following intermediate values are first calculated by